WpComet/comet-ai-says/readme.txt

 8. Plugin settings panel with API configuration and model selection.

 == Changelog ==
+= 1.1.5 =
+- Simplified and solidified Gemini 3.0 models for mid-long term
+- Small update to prompt method for more contextual and accurate descriptions
+- Minor bug fixes

 = 1.1.3 =
 - Added proper Gemini 3.0 models w/ necessary adjustments
 - Up to date information on models comparison